Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 ## Inheritance

-For override matching purposes, `lateinit val` is similar to `val`, with an exception that it can't be overridden by a `val`, because `lateinit val` has a generated setter, while `val` doesn't:
+For override matching purposes, `lateinit val` is treated as `val`.
+The one exception is that an `open lateinit val` cannot be overridden by a plain `val`, because `lateinit val` has a generated setter that `val` lacks:

 | declaration \ can be overridden by  | `val` | `lateinit val` | `var` | `lateinit var` |
 |:-----------------------------------:|:-----:|:--------------:|:-----:|:--------------:|